E-mail Settings

 Password: - Respective password for email account

-6. Click on the 'More Settings' Button to bring up a new configuration dialog.
+6. (To use our SMTP server only, not your ISP) Click on the 'More Settings' Button to bring up a new configuration dialog.

 7. Click the 'My outgoing server requires authentication' check box.